renjval12/TarotNouveau/README.md

 **"Take the mysticism out of the mystics!"**

-Tarot Nouveau, is a React application, that is a multi-service web application that allows the user to indulge in the mystic practices.
+Tarot Nouveau, is a React application, with a light use of React-Bootstrap, that is a multi-service web application that allows the user to indulge in the mystic practices.

 Webpage: https://tarot-nouveau.vercel.app/